Why Is Confidentiality In The Workplace Important?

 • Penalties for CFAA violations usually include fines and imprisonment.

-Some real-life examples of breaches of confidentiality
+Real-life examples of breach of confidentiality in the workplace

 examples of maintaining confidentiality in the healthcare

-Breaches are not rare.
+Confidentiality breaches are not rare.
 Several business organizations across the globe have suffered from breaches of confidentiality.
 Let’s explore some recent real-life examples:

-• Cambridge Analytica and Facebook (2018)
+Cambridge Analytica and Facebook (2018)

-• The company harvested the personal data of millions of Facebook users without their consent.
+Cambridge Analytica is a political consulting firm.
+The company harvested the personal data of millions of Facebook users without their consent.

-• The harvested data was used to create targeted political advertisements during the 2016 US presidential election campaign.
+The harvested data was used to create targeted political advertisements during the 2016 US presidential election campaign.
+This breach led to investigations and legal action against both Cambridge Analytica and Facebook.

-• Edward Snowden and the NSA (2013)
+Edward Snowden and the NSA (2013)

-• Edward Snowden, a former contractor for the National Security Agency (NSA), leaked classified documents to journalists
+Edward Snowden, a former contractor for the National Security Agency (NSA), leaked classified documents to journalists.
+These documents revealed extensive surveillance programs conducted by the NSA, including:

-• The mass collection of telephone metadata
+The mass collection of telephone metadata

 • Internet communications